CenturyRV/CenturyRV/readme.md

 };
 ```

 I am Maxi N, a developer focused on building real products that people actually use.
-My current work is centered on **Fraudify** and **CheaterStats Dev**, where I handle the coding and development work behind the platform experience.
+My current work is centered on **Fraudify** and **Cheaterstats**, where I handle the coding and development work behind the platform experience.

 ---